artemvmin/traktor_s5_mod/README.md

 #### Transport

+**Loop and Move:**

-- LOOP KNOB to adjust loop size
+- TURN LOOP KNOB to adjust loop size
 - PUSH LOOP KNOB to loop
-- BROWSE KNOB to seek (by loop size) or move the loop
+- TURN BROWSE KNOB to seek (by loop size) or move the loop

+**Cue:**

+- SHIFT + CUE to jump to the cue point [1] or set a cue point
+- CUE to play from the cue point

+**Reverse:**

+- SHIFT + PLAY for reverse
+- SHIFT + FLUX for flux reverse

+**Tempo:**

+- TURN TEMPO KNOB for coarse adjustment
+- SHIFT + TURN TEMPO KNOB for fine adjustment

+[1] A cue point is either set manually or automatically when you trigger any hotcue.

 #### Browser

 - PUSH BROWSE KNOB to open the browser
 - Loading:
-  - BROWSE KNOB to browse
+  - TURN BROWSE KNOB to browse
   - PUSH BROWSE KNOB to load the selected track
 - Sorting:
-  - LOOP KNOB to change sorting type
+  - TURN LOOP KNOB to change sorting type
   - PUSH LOOP KNOB to invert sorting
 - Preview:
   - SHIFT + PUSH LOOP KNOB to start playing selected track in preview mode
-  - SHIFT + LOOP KNOB to seek through preview track
+  - SHIFT + TURN LOOP KNOB to seek through preview track
-- Preparation [1]:
+- Preparation [2]:
   - TOP RIGHT □ to toggle selected track in and out of your preparation playlist
   - BOTTOM RIGHT □ to jump to preparation playlist

-[1] Preparation requires you to manually select a preparation playlist by right clicking on a playlist in the Traktor software.
+[2] Preparation requires you to manually select a preparation playlist by right clicking on a playlist in the Traktor software.

 #### Beatgrid Edit